juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 * [Configure more readable names for PV directory](../guide/pv.md#using-path-pattern)
 * Enable [Automatic Mount Point Recovery](../guide/pv.md#automatic-mount-point-recovery)
 * The `--writeback` option is strongly advised against, as it can easily cause data loss especially when used inside containers, if not properly managed.
-See ["Write Cache in Client (Community Edition)"](https://juicefs.com/docs/community/cache_management/#writeback) and ["Write Cache in Client (Cloud Service)"](https://juicefs.com/docs/cloud/guide/cache/#client-write-cache).
+See ["Write Cache in Client (Community Edition)"](/docs/community/cache_management/#writeback) and ["Write Cache in Client (Cloud Service)"](/docs/cloud/guide/cache/#client-write-cache).
 * When cluster is low on resources, refer to optimization techniques in [Resource Optimization](../guide/resource-optimization.md).

+## Mount Pod settings {#mount-pod-settings}

+* It's recommended to set non-preempting PriorityClass for Mount Pod, see [documentation](../guide/resource-optimization.md#set-non-preempting-priorityclass-for-mount-pod) for details.

 ## Configure mount pod monitoring {#monitoring}